VenkatYashu/samplemaven-project/README.md

-# web3j Sample Maven Project
+# web3j Sample Maven Project for testing

 This project provides a very simple starter application for working with web3j and the test Ethereum network (testnet) known as Rinkeby.